OUR PURPOSE

 Bike Waikato Incorporated (Bike Waikato) is an Incorporated Society (registration number 50051420) and a Registered Charity (registration number CC58854).

-The Bike Waikato Committee members serve on the committee for two year terms.
-The Committee sets the course of organisation and runs many of the day to day tasks as volunteers.
+Bike Waikato is run by a Committee of volunteers.
+Committee Members are elected at an Annual General Meeting.
+The Committee sets the course of the organisation and runs much of the day to day operations.

 Membership is available to anyone who agrees to the society rules and pays an annual membership fee.
 Membership fees and donations are used to fund the activities Bike Waikato undertakes to connect with the community and decision makers to make biking in the Waikato easier, safer and more enjoyable.